CCJ Removal: 3 Ways to Remove a County Court Judgment in 2024

 You will need to pay a court fee when you make your application.

-To find out how much the court fee is, check out this article which explains the amount of the court fee and whether you may be able to get help with paying it.
+To find out the court fee amount, check out this article, which explains the fee and whether you can get help paying it.

-If your application to set aside the judgment is successful, the court is likely to order the claimant to reimburse you for the court fee.
+If your application to set aside the judgment is successful, the court will probably order the claimant to reimburse you for the court fee.

-When will the court set aside a default judgment?
+When the court must set aside the CCJ

-The court must set aside the judgment if any conditions for obtaining a default judgment were not satisfied.
-In other words, if the claimant didn’t follow the procedural rules, the court must set aside the judgment.
-This is known as the mandatory ground because it doesn’t require the court to exercise discretion.
+If the claimant didn’t follow the procedural rules, the court must set aside the judgment.
+This is the mandatory ground because it doesn’t require the court to exercise discretion.

 The mandatory ground commonly applies when the claimant sent the court papers to the wrong address.